-- Manage the timberland asset prudently, efficiently, and with accountability to the beneficiaries. - Reduce risk and increase prospects for sustainable annual income. - Achieve a rate of return consistent with policy objectives. - Produce forest products that meet market demands. - Identify and acquire additional timberlands that maintain or enhance the value of the timberland asset class. - Identify and dispose of or transition underperforming timberland assets to increase economic performance and improve land asset diversity. - Achieve financial and forest health objectives identified in the Asset Management Plan, Forest Business Plan (and any related annual plans developed), and the Forest Asset Management Plan.
+- Manage the timberland asset prudently, efficiently, and with accountability to the beneficiaries. - Reduce risk and increase prospects for sustainable annual income. - Achieve a rate of return consistent with policy objectives. - Produce forest products that meet market demands.

+- Identify and acquire additional timberlands that maintain or enhance the value of the timberland asset class. - Identify and dispose of or reclassify underperforming timberland assets to increase economic performance and improve land asset diversity. - Achieve financial and forest health objectives identified in the Asset Management Plan and the Forest Asset Management Plan.

 The land expectation value (LEV) method (constant real annual cash flow / real annual discount rate) approach or other commercially acceptable methods approved by the Land Board shall be used for the valuation of the timberland asset class.
-The timberland asset class shall be valued using the LEV method every three years by an independent expert for the purpose of calculating program returns, not for the purpose of acquisition or disposition of specific timberland parcels.
+The timberland asset class shall be valued using the LEV method every five years by an independent expert for the purpose of calculating program returns, not for the purpose of acquisition or disposition of specific timberland parcels.
 MAI appraisals must be used for valuation of individual parcels in the event of an exchange.